hl037/skbs/README.rst

 In the output, the prefixes will obviously be removed from the name

 if the first prefix is omited, *forced* is assumed, and if the second is ommited, *template* is assumed.
-This behaviour and the prefix can be changed.o
+This behaviour and the prefixes can be changed.

-Alternatively, it also could be a single file template if ``root`` is a file instead of a directory.
+Alternatively, a template could also be a single file template if ``root`` is a file instead of a directory.
-In this case, the ``root`` file is the only template, it is considered *forced* and *template*.
-The ``is_opt`` can be set to change the *optional* inside the template aspect of the template.
+In this case, the ``root`` file is the only file.
+It is considered *forced* and *template*.
+The ``is_opt`` can be set to change the *optional* flag from inside the template.
 A directory ``__include`` can be present at the same level to include files in it from the template.
 A plugin.py can also be present to add more complexe logic.

 This is the file tree structure of a single-file template :